badwulf51/GoChat/README.md

 # GoChat

 For a class project I have been tasked with making a web app chat bot with go.
 For my reasearch into this project I looked up many different ways to actually code the chat bot itself as in my own opinion it is the most challenging part of the project.
 The best method I found was using regullar expression.
+As seen in many chat bots online, devs tend to give them a personality of a popular pop culture character, due to this I have decided to model my bots personality off "Monokuma" from the game series "Danganronpa".
+Having a personailty like this brings a certain uniquiness to the bot and will make its responses less boring.